opentoken-io/opentoken/doc/https.md

     A challenge password []:
     An optional company name []: If there is an optional company name enter it here.

-Do not enter a password because the config file does not support entering a passwrod at this time.
+Do not enter a password because the config file does not support entering a password at this time.

 This will create a Private Key file and a Certificate Signing Request file.
 We aren't done yet though, we still need to generate a Self-Signed Certificate file.